enzbus/pyspqr/README.rst

 We publish compiled wheels in PyPI, `see here <https://pypi.org/project/pyspqr/#files>`__.
 Wheels ship bundled with the latest version of SuiteSparse which we compile ourselves in CI/CD.
-They are linked to openBLAS and everything has multithreading via openMP enabled.
+They are linked to openBLAS.
+OpenMP is enabled on Linux builds and is work in progress on the other platforms.
 All our packaging code is standard setuptools, with minimal tweaks (we use ``pkg-config``), so you should be able to compile locally using our source distribution, if for example you want to link another BLAS implementation, or use SuiteSparse CUDA kernels.
 The pre-built wheels should be OK for most users.
 We use ABI3 reduced Python3 API and the newer Numpy2 ABI, so the wheels run on any Python greater or equal than 3.6 and both on Numpy 1 and 2.